Finite correlation length implies efficient preparation of quantum thermal states: Preliminaries

 \subsection{Clustering}

 The main assumptions throughout the paper will be on the structure of the correlations in the thermal state.
-We define below two extensions of the usual two point function correlation decay: \begin{definition}[Uniform clustering] Let $H$ be a local bounded Hamiltonian, $\beta$ an inverse temperature, and $\rho$ the Gibbs state of $H$ at inverse temperature $\beta$.
+We define below an extension of the usual two point function correlation decay: \begin{definition}[Uniform clustering] Let $H$ be a local bounded Hamiltonian, and $\rho$ the Gibbs state of $H$ at inverse temperature $\beta>0$.
 The pair $(H, \beta)$ is said to be {\rm uniformly $\epsilon(\ell)$-clustering} if for any $X\subset\Lambda$ and any $A\subset X$ and $B\subset X$ such that $\dist(A,B)\geq \ell$, \be\Cov_{\rho^X}(f,g)\leq ||f||~||g|| \epsilon(\ell) \ee for any $f$ supported on $A$ and $g$ supported on $B$. \end{definition}

+$\epsilon(\ell)$ will typically be a monotonically decreasing function of the distance $\ell$.
+If a specific state $\rho^X$ satisfies Eqn. (\ref{eqn:clustering}), then we simply say that $\rho^X$ is $\epsilon(\ell)$-clustering.
+We call this property uniform clustering to contrast with regular clustering property \cite{GibbsSampling} that usually only refers to properties of the bulk state $\rho^\Lambda$.
+To the best of our knowledge, the uniform clustering assumption has not been considered in the classical setting.
+It is as far as we can tell strictly different from the notions of 'strong' and 'weak' mixing in the classical Gibbs sampler setting.
+There one wants to distinguish between the situations where correlations decay from the source of a perturbation of the boundary or from the nearest boundary point \cite{martinelli19}.
+This does not appear to be relevant to the notion of uniform clustering above, since here we compare restricted lattices with 'open boundary conditions'.